2012 National Reconnaissance Office space telescope donation to NASA: Roman Space Telescope

+Proposed plans for the second telescope

 While the first telescope is now in use as the basis for Roman/WFIRST, NASA currently does not have plans or funding for the usage of the second.
 Astronomers had studied possible additional uses, and NASA considered dozens of proposals; the only prohibition is Earth observation, a condition of the NRO donation.
 Possibilities include observing Earth's aurora and ionosphere, or asteroids and other faint objects within the Solar System.
 NASA has also suggested that the telescope could be sent to Mars, photographing the surface with a resolution about four times finer than the current Mars Reconnaissance Orbiter's HiRISE instrument.
 From Martian orbit the telescope could also view the outer Solar System and the asteroid belt.

+In 2026, John M. Grunsfeld, the deputy director of the Space Telescope Science Institute at the time of the donation, stated the NRO asked NASA to return the second telescope, and NASA complied.
+NASA leadership still maintains plans for the telescope.
+The NRO did not provide the location of the telescope.